Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 My kitchen cabinets don't set against the ceiling so I use this space to display my ginger jar collection, or I will put a flower swag on top and let the flowers hang down.

 Collectables need to be shown and not stored away.
 It seems a shame to collect something we love and not show it.
 Displaying them is a way to say "this is what I love and this is what makes me, me".
-So take them out of the box or hidden on a shelf in the corner.

 I'm a huge "I Love Lucy" Fan, and I'm an avid collector of her items varying from Barbies still in mint condition in their box, to watches, to a marble with her face on it!